redhat-cop/ee_utilities/README.md

 ## Installing this collection

-You can install the redhat_cop ee_utilities collection with the Ansible Galaxy CLI:
+You can install the infra.ee_utilities collection with the Ansible Galaxy CLI:

-    ansible-galaxy collection install redhat_cop.ee_utilities
+    ansible-galaxy collection install infra.ee_utilities

 You can also include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format: